markfink/metrics.bumpversion/README.md

 for details please see the documentation of metrics.

-# metrics.pylint
+# metrics.bumpversion

-The **matrics.bumpversion** package is a plugin for the metrics package.
+The **metrics.bumpversion** package is a plugin for the metrics package.

 metrics.bumpversion adds version information to the "build" section of the .metrics file.